woman at desk

 Before age 60, your disability benefits stop if:

-• You are employed in any type of non-PSRS-covered employment and have earnings in excess of the substantial gainful activity limit for non-blind Social Security Disability Insurance (SSDI) benefits, which is set by the Social Security Administration.
+• You earn in excess of the substantial gainful activity limit for non-blind Social Security Disability Insurance (SSDI) benefits, which is set by the Social Security Administration.

 • You request a trial return to work.
 While you work on a trial basis, your disability benefits are put on hold.
 If you are unable to complete the trial, PSRS will request a medical examination to determine your disability status.